 Let us first examine how the bleed air which is required for the engine starting system and the environmental control system is supplied.
-During normal aircraft operation, these systems are powered by compressed air which is "bled" (hence the term bleed air) from the 14th stage of the engine compressors.
-Each engine can provide approximately 155 pounds per minute (ppm) air flow at 635'F and 125 pounds per square inch gage pressure (psig).
-The combined output of the four engines is more than enough to supply all of the pneumatic requirements of the airplane.
+During normal aircraft operation. these systems are powered by compressed air which is "bled" (hence the term bleed air) from the 14th stage of the engine compressors.
+Each engine can provide approximately 155 pounds per minute (ppm) air flow at 635 degree F and 125 pounds per square inch gage pressure (psig).
+The combined output of the four engines is more than enough to supply all the pneumatic requirements of the airplane.

-When the aircraft's engines are not running, bleed air can be supplied by the onboard auxiliary power unit (APU) or a ground air compressor.
-Either of these sources can provide 155 ppm of air at 435'F and 40 psig.
+When the aircraft's engines arc not running. bleed air can be supplied by the onboard APU or a ground air compressor.
+Either of these sources can provide 155 ppm of air at 435 degrees F and 40 psig.
 This is sufficient to start one of the main engines or power the cabin air conditioning units during ground operations.